Using CD Interest Calculator

 Example #2

-Three of the banks are offering limited period CD and Mr. X wants to invest $89,000 in the one which pays the highest amount at maturity.
+Three banks are offering limited period CDs, and Mr. X wants to invest $89,000 in the one that pays the highest maturity amount.

-Based on the above information, you are required to advise Mr. X as to where he should invest in order to earn the maximum amount at maturity.
+Based on the above information, you must advise Mr. X on where to invest to earn the maximum amount at maturity.

 Solution: